 Sudden Infant Death Syndrome (or SIDS) is something that worries many parents, but there are many ways that you can reduce the risk to your baby.
 Following safe sleep guidance is one of the best ways to do this.

-It is safest for your baby to sleep in the same room as you do for the first six months at least, ensuring the room is smoke free.
+It is safest for your baby to sleep in the same room as you do for the first six months at least, making sure the room is smoke free.

 Choosing a cot can be one of the most exciting parts of preparing for a baby’s arrival, as well as selecting beautiful clothes.
 But what should you know about safety?